 Senator Edmund Ross of Kansas cast the deciding vote, and for all purposes, he was expected to vote against Johnson, up until the night before the final roll call.

 The chamber was stunned when Ross said “Not guilty.”
-The Radical Republicans asked for an adjournment until May 26, partly because of an upcoming party conventions, but also because they had no plan of attack after assuming Johnson wouldn't survive the first vote.
-After failing at two other attempts on May 26, two more articles failed, and the trial ended.
+The Radical Republicans asked for an adjournment until May 26, in part because of an upcoming party convention, but also because they had no plan of attack after Johnson survived the first vote.
+On May 26, votes on two more articles failed, and the trial ended.

 The controversy, to this day, is why did Ross change his mind?